 Day 3: Yellowstone National Park — Geyser Basins

 There’s no better light than dawn for outstanding photography, and we rise early to capitalize on it.
-Sunrise shots of the Tetons and wildlife of Jackson Hole inaugurate our day.
-After a hearty breakfast we travel north into the world’s first and most famous national park, storied Yellowstone.
+Setting out in our specialty North American Safari Trucks with double-wide pop-top roof hatches, sunrise shots of the Tetons and wildlife of Jackson Hole inaugurate our day.
+After a hearty breakfast, we travel north into the world’s first and most famous national park, storied Yellowstone.
 The park’s unique geyser basins are our focus today as we explore the geothermal features of Upper, Midway and Lower Geyser basins on foot.
 We’ll also have a chance to photograph legendary Old Faithful, Grand Prismatic Hot Spring and the scenic Firehole River.
-On clear nights we may be able to capture shots of the starry night sky with Old Faithful erupting in the foreground.

 Day 4: Yellowstone — Northern Range

 We head to Yellowstone’s northern edge today to explore the limestone terraces of Mammoth Hot Springs.
 The area around Mammoth often provides a unique encounter between wildlife and human development as elk congregate in the town each autumn in order to browse on the lush grasses growing around the historic Fort Yellowstone buildings.
 We may take a short hike to photograph an abandoned wolf or bear den, then spend the early evening hours searching for wolves in the Lamar Valley.